phalcon-kit/docs/docs/rest/rest-system.md

 #### Custom Sanitizers

 You can define your own [preset sanitizers](https://docs.phalcon.io/latest/request/#preset-sanitizers){:target="_blank"}
-using `setParameterFilters()`, and Zemit will apply them automatically.
+using `setParameterFilters()`, and Phalcon Kit will apply them automatically.

 ```php
 <?php